anonymousdouble/KodStand/data/rule/eslint/deprecated/array-bracket-newline.md

 # array-bracket-newline
 ## Overview

 Enforce linebreaks after opening and before closing array brackets

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 A number of style guides require or disallow line breaks inside of array brackets.

 ## Rule Details

 This rule enforces line breaks after opening and before closing array brackets.

 ## Options

 This rule has either a string option:

-`"always"` requires line breaks inside brackets `"never"` disallows line breaks inside brackets `"consistent"` requires consistent usage of linebreaks for each pair of brackets.
+- `"always"` requires line breaks inside brackets

+- `"never"` disallows line breaks inside brackets

+- `"consistent"` requires consistent usage of linebreaks for each pair of brackets.
 It reports an error if one bracket in the pair has a linebreak inside it and the other bracket does not.

 Or an object option (Requires line breaks if any of properties is satisfied.
 Otherwise, disallows line breaks):

-`"multiline": true` (default) requires line breaks if there are line breaks inside elements or between elements.
+- `"multiline": true` (default) requires line breaks if there are line breaks inside elements or between elements.
 If this is false, this condition is disabled.

-`"minItems": null` (default) requires line breaks if the number of elements is at least the given integer.
+- `"minItems": null` (default) requires line breaks if the number of elements is at least the given integer.
 If this is 0, this condition will act the same as the option `"always"`.
 If this is `null` (the default), this condition is disabled.

 ### always

 Examples of incorrect code for this rule with the `"always"` option: